jon42/Obsidian-Vault/Science/Biology/Molecular Biology/Macro Molecules/Proteins/Proteins.md

 <!--ID: 1692599055372-->

 ![[Pasted image 20230729163847.jpg]]
+### Beta pleated sheets
+Similar to the alpha helix there are carboxyl and amino groups pointing at each other creating kinks which is the pleated sheets
+### Alpha Helix
+In an alpha helix the carboxyl and amino pointing at each other.
+This means that at every coil there is a hydrogen bond.
+### Random Coils
+This is just the amino acids strung together in a random fasion that connects the alpha helix and beta pleated sheets
 ## Tertiary Structure

 Protein tertiary structure:: The folding of a protein that occurs after entering the [[Golgi Apparatus]] and the [[Endoplasmic Reticulum]].
-During this process [[Covalent Bonds]] and other structures are added to the protein.
+During this process [[Molecular Bonds#Covalent Bonds]] and other structures are added to the protein.
 This is the final form for many of the proteins in the [[Cell]].
 <!--ID: 1692599055377-->

 ### Quaternary Structure
 Quaternary Structure:: This is the final possible structure obtainable by a protein.
 This is the structure when two or more tertiary structures are put together.
 <!--ID: 1692599055386-->

 One of the primary examples of this is in hemoglobin.
 Hemoglobin consists of four heme sub-units.
+2 alpha heme and two beta heme groups

 # Enzymes
 Enzymes:: Proteins that act as catalysts